Koverse/documentation/docs/source/devguide.rst

 Sinks
 ^^^^^

-Sinks represent external destinations to which Records from Data Collections may be sent.
+Sinks represent external destinations to which Records from Data Sets may be sent.
 For example, one can write out Records as JSON objects to a remote file system.

 Queries
 ^^^^^^^